conda/conda/docs/source/user-guide/troubleshooting.rst

 commands, so conda finds things in the new path on the PATH.
-But there is no way to do this when ``conda install`` is run because the command must be run inside the shell itself, meaning either you have to run the command yourself or use source a file that contains the command.
+But there is no way to do this when ``conda install`` is run because the command must be run inside the shell itself, meaning either you have to run the command yourself or used a source file that contains the command.

 This is a relatively rare problem, since this happens only in the